/ astro-integrations / How to Use Tailwind CSS with Astro: Complete Guide

 Alternatives to Consider

 • UnoCSS if you want a faster, more customizable atomic CSS engine that is compatible with Tailwind's class syntax.
-Also has an official Astro integration.
+It also has an official Astro integration.

 • Open Props if you prefer CSS custom properties over utility classes.
-Provides design tokens you can use with regular CSS.
+It provides design tokens you can use with regular CSS.

 • Vanilla Extract if you want type-safe CSS in TypeScript with zero runtime cost.
 Good for larger, more structured projects.